Pollination syndrome: Abiotic

-These do not attract animal pollinators.
+Abiotically pollinated flowers do not attract animal pollinators.
 Nevertheless, they often have suites of shared traits.

-Wind pollination (anemophily)
+Wind

-Flowers may be small and inconspicuous, as well as green and not showy.
+Wind-pollinated flowers may be small and inconspicuous, as well as green and not showy.
 They produce enormous numbers of relatively small pollen grains (hence wind-pollinated plants may be allergens, but seldom are animal-pollinated plants allergenic).
 Their stigmas may be large and feathery to catch the pollen grains.
 Insects may visit them to collect pollen; in some cases, these are ineffective pollinators and exert little natural selection on the flowers, but there are also examples of ambophilous flowers which are both wind and insect pollinated.
 Anemophilous, or wind pollinated flowers, are usually small and inconspicuous, and do not possess a scent or produce nectar.
-The anthers may produce a large number of pollen grains, while the stamens are generally long and protrude out of flower.
+The anthers may produce a large number of pollen grains, while the stamens are generally long and protrude out of the flower.

-Water pollination (hydrophily)
+Water

 Water-pollinated plants are aquatic and pollen is released into the water.
 Water currents therefore act as a pollen vector in a similar way to wind currents.
 Their flowers tend to be small and inconspicuous with many pollen grains and large, feathery stigmas to catch the pollen.
 However, this is relatively uncommon (only 2% of pollination is hydrophily) and most aquatic plants are insect-pollinated, with flowers that emerge into the air.
 Vallisneria is an example.